Hack the pattern: The Truett-inspired Sleeveless Eleonora Dress

 Tip: Before cutting into your main fabric, make a test sleeve with inexpensive fabric to check your shirring placement and tension.

-Step 1: Mark the hem allowance
+Step 1: Marking the hem allowance

 On your short sleeve pattern, mark the hem allowance and measure 3.5 cm (1 3/8 inch) up from the bottom of the sleeve.

-• Fold the sleeve pattern in half to find the center of the hem.
+Fold the sleeve pattern in half to find the center of the hem.

-• From the center, measure 17 cm (6 3/4 inch) upwards and mark.
+From the center, measure 17 cm (6 3/4 inch) upwards and mark.

-• From each side seam, measure 18.5 cm (7 1/4 inch) upwards and mark.
+From each side seam, measure 18.5 cm (7 1/4 inch) upwards and mark.

-• Draw a smooth, symmetrical curve connecting the three points.
+Draw a smooth, symmetrical curve connecting the three points.
 A hip curve ruler is great for this, but you can also freehand it.

-Step 3: Add additional shirring lines
+Step 3: Adding additional shirring lines

 From your upper marking, draw one or two more lines spaced 5 mm (1/4 inch) apart.
 If you’re not using elastic thread, sew a line of narrow elastic in the center, or create a tiny casing to insert it later.

-Step 4: Transfer and sew
+Step 4: Transferring and sewing

 Transfer your markings to your actual fabric sleeve pieces.
 Sew two or three rows using elastic thread (or insert elastic via a casing if that's your preference).
 For guidance, refer to page 14 of your Eleonora Dress instructions.
 Remember: sew your shirring before closing and finishing the side seams.